top of page

-Viveros-Fauné has also contributed essays for various catalogs of contemporary art, among them “Zhao Gang, The Road to Serfdom” (Ullens Center for Contemporary Art, Beijing, China); “Ahmed Alsoudini” (Phoenix Art Museum, Phoenix, USA); “Authentic/Ex-centric: Conceptualism in Contemporary African Art (Biennale di Venezia 49); “Lisa Yuskavage” (Museo Tamayo de Arte Contemporaneo, Mexico City, Mexico); “Beuys and Beyond” (Deutsche Bank Collection traveling exhibition); “Bronx Calling: The First Aim Biennial” (Bronx Museum, NY, USA); “Ahmed Alsoudani” (Phoenix Art Museum, Phoenix, USA).
+Viveros-Fauné has also contributed essays for various catalogs of contemporary art, among them Guillermo Kuitca (Hauser & Wirth Publishers), Vitamin D3: New Perspectives in Drawing (Phaidon), Vitamin T: Threads and Textiles in Contemporary Art (Phaidon), “Zhao Gang, The Road to Serfdom” (Ullens Center for Contemporary Art, Beijing, China); “Ahmed Alsoudini” (Phoenix Art Museum, Phoenix, USA); “Angel Otero: Everything and Nothing” (Contemporary Art Museum Houston), “Neo Rauch” (David Zwirner Publishers); “Authentic/Ex-centric: Conceptualism in Contemporary African Art” (Biennale di Venezia 49); “Lisa Yuskavage” (Museo Tamayo de Arte Contemporaneo, Mexico City, Mexico); “Beuys and Beyond” (Deutsche Bank Collection traveling exhibition); “Bronx Calling: The First Aim Biennial” (Bronx Museum, NY, USA).